foundriesio/docs/source/rtos/getting-started.rst

       an XML file which describes where the RTOS MicroPlatform code, documentation, and other Git repositories are.

-      Running ``repo init`` with the LTD RTOS MicroPlatform manifest sets up the ``genesis`` directory to house the the LTD RTOS MicroPlatform repositories, and ``repo sync`` clones the repositories onto your computer.
+      Running ``repo init`` with the RTOS MicroPlatform manifest sets up the ``genesis`` directory to house the RTOS MicroPlatform repositories, and ``repo sync`` clones the repositories onto your computer.

 Build an Application
 --------------------

-Now that you've installed RTOS MicroPlatform, it's time to build a demonstration application.
+Now that you've installed the RTOS MicroPlatform, it's time to build a demonstration application.

 If you're using 96Boards Nitrogen, run this from the ``genesis``